rssnyder/rssnyder/README.md

 - 🏘️ At home I run everything on Ubuntu bare metal, or using Digital Ocean.
 - 🐍 Proficant in: `Python, Linux Systems, Terraform, and AWS`
 - 🏫 Getting better at: `Go, Javascript, and Running a Buissness`
-- Tools of the trade:
+- :wrench: Tools of the trade:
   - 💻 Thinkpad T480 / 15" Macbook Pro
   - ⌨️ Keychron K6
   - 🐭 MX Master III